-After hearing about Hamama, we immediately ordered a kit for herbsathome.co and put it to the test!
+After hearing about Hamama, we immediately ordered a kit for herbsathome.co (yes, we actually bought it with our money!) and put it to the test!
 Read on for our full review of this microgreen kit, tips we learned along the way, and the yield we got from each seed quilt.

 What is the Hamama microgreen kit?

 The Hamama microgreen kit is a hydroponic system designed by two MIT grads to make growing your own microgreens at home super easy.
 It consists of a pre-packaged, fully-contained system that you just add water to and start growing.
 What’s more, Hamama offers a monthly subscription that makes it possible to grow a variety of micro greens continuously, year-round.

 What is included in the kit?